 - $0.50-$1.25 per linear foot of stream bank protected

-- $50 per acre of herbaceous buffer with at least 35 ft. setback
+- $50 per acre of herbaceous buffer with a setback of at least 35 feet

-- $200 per acre of forested buffer with at least 35 ft. setback
+- $200 per acre of forested buffer with a setback of at least 35 feet

 - $500 per stream crossing/controlled hardened access